 Edmondo Sports Tracker tracks duration, distance, and calories burned; it also displays your route on a map.
 Schedule exercises and goals, complete with feedback, from an audio coach.
 An added social dimension allows you to post workouts, compare progress and send and receive peptalks.
 Users can keep a training log and analyze their progress at the end of the day.

-A premium subscription to Endomondo includes personalized running plans, more detailed stats, and an ad-free experience.
+A premium subscription to Endomondo starts at $2.99 and includes personalized running plans, more detailed stats such as a heart rate zone analysis, and an ad-free experience.

 Running is a great way to get a bit of exercise, but unless you're a native who knows the lay of the land, it can be tough finding a good and safe jogging route in an unfamiliar city or as you travel abroad.
 Enter RunGo, a run tracker and navigation aid, that allows users to discover new jogging routes, complete with voice navigation to help guide them through unfamiliar locales.